mavlink/mavlink/README.md

     * Tkinter (if GUI functionality is desired)

 ### Installation ###
   1. Clone into a user-writable directory.
+Make sure to use the git "--recursive" option since pymavlink is a submodule.
+Alternately, run "git submodule init" and "git submodule update" after cloning to get pymavlink.
   2. Add the repository directory to your `PYTHONPATH`
   3. Generate MAVLink parser files following the instructions in the next section *AND/OR* run included helper scripts described in the Scripts/Examples secion.